1954 Green Bay Packers season

 The 1954 Green Bay Packers season was their 36th season overall and their 34th season in the National Football League.
 The team finished with a 4–8 record under new head coach Lisle Blackbourn and finished fifth in the Western Conference.

-In a season of streaks, the Packers lost their first three games, all at home, climbed back to .500 at 4–4, then lost their final four.
+In a season of streaks for the Packers, they lost their first three games, all at home, climbed back to .500 at 4–4, then lost their final four.

+Hired in early January, Blackbourn was previously the head coach for four years at Marquette University in Milwaukee.